Updates changelog (posthumously) for v1.1.3

 This is untested as I don't have access to a modern Mac.

-.
-They're excellent for OTA interactions between Android and Linux.
+Finally, move the package to your device and install it.
+I recommend Wormhole William (Android).
 For example, I do this on my laptop to move the APK over to my phone:

 I'm happy to review pull requests.